 4. Surgery

-This procedure is moderately invasive and requires a longer recovery time, but it is also more effective in improving urinary symptoms.
-Your doctor will help you determine if surgery is the best option for you based on the severity of your symptoms and your overall health.
+This surgery requires a longer recovery time but is more effective in improving urinary symptoms.
+Your doctor will help you determine if surgery is best for you based on your symptoms’ severity and overall health.

 The Best BPH Treatment for You

 Choosing the best treatment option for BPH depends on several factors, including the severity of your symptoms, overall health, and personal preferences.
-Your doctor will work with you to determine the best option for you, taking into account your medical history, lifestyle, and treatment goals.
+Your doctor will work with you to determine the best option for you, considering your medical history, lifestyle, and treatment goals.

-Don’t delay finding the right BPH treatment for you — schedule an appointment today!
+Don’t delay finding the right BPH treatment for you — schedule an appointment today by calling 843-347-2450!